 There are really two important aspects of the debate over fiscal policy.
 MMT economists frequently stress the technical, apolitical aspect, which concerns the impact of the deficit on aggregate demand and employment.
 But there is also the political aspect of how tax policy affects the distribution of income.
 This is recognized in MMT, but understood to be a political choice and analyzed as such.

-Regarding the first, technical aspect, MMT demonstrates that if full employment is to be attained, the budget deficit must be sufficient to enable non-government net-saving intentions to be realized.
+Regarding the first, technical aspect, MMT demonstrates that if full employment is to be attained, the budget deficit must be sufficient to enable the full-employment level of non-government net-saving intentions to be realized.
 This theoretical result is not remotely political.
 It dictates no particular position on income distribution or the size of government.
 It dictates no particular position on the legitimacy of private property, capital and wage labor as a social relation, private saving, private wealth accumulation, or any other political choice.
 A budget deficit of a given size can involve high spending and taxing or low spending and taxing.
 Again, MMT is silent on the choice.
-The MMT result simply says that whatever non-government net saving intentions happen to be, the budget deficit will need to match them if full employment is a policy goal.
+The MMT result simply says that whatever non-government net saving intentions at full employment would happen to be, the budget deficit will need to match them if full employment is a policy goal.

 Is full employment a policy goal?
 Should it be?
 MMT does not dictate answers to these questions.
 They are questions that will be answered politically.
 But if full employment is a goal, MMT indicates an effective way to deliver it (the job guarantee) and indicates that this will also entail the budget deficit (whether high or low tax/spend) being sufficient to enable non-government net saving intentions.